pkgw/onegoodtutorial/content/playbook.md

 <section>
   <h2>Step 12: Stub Out Your Documents</h2>

+  <p>Copy your “easy” draft texts into their intended places in your repository, and make
-  <p>Create minimal placeholders for all of your planned documents (“Tutorial goes here”).
+  minimal <b>placeholders</b> for the remaining documents that you’ve planned (“Tutorial goes here”).</p>

-  Look over the skeleton of your site.</p>
+  <p>Look over the skeleton of your site.</p>

   <p><i>Why:</i> Now is a good time to experiment with the organization and style of
   your site.
 Is anything essential missing?</p>